Chart Color Schemes

 Kanimbla's residents boast exceedingly positive health performance metrics with younger cohorts in particular seeing very low prevalence of common health conditions

-Health outcomes data shows excellent results across Kanimbla, with younger cohorts experiencing notably low prevalence of common health conditions.
-Approximately 55% (~1,668 people) have private health cover, compared to 50.1% in the rest of Queensland.
+Health outcomes data shows excellent results across Kanimbla, with younger cohorts experiencing a very low prevalence of common health conditions.
+Approximately 55% (~1668 people) of the total population has private health cover, compared to 50.9% across the rest of Queensland.

-The most prevalent medical conditions are arthritis and mental health issues, affecting 6.2 and 6.0% of residents respectively.
-Notably, 76.4% declare themselves completely clear of medical ailments, higher than the 71.7% across the rest of Queensland.
-Kanimbla has a lower proportion of seniors aged 65 and over at 13.2% (397 people), compared to 15.7% in the rest of Queensland.
-Despite this, health outcomes among seniors require more attention than the broader population.
+The most prevalent medical conditions in the area are arthritis and mental health issues, affecting 6.2% and 6.0% of residents respectively.
+A total of 76.4% of residents report being completely free from medical ailments, compared to 71.7% across the rest of Queensland.
+The area has 13.2% (397 people) of residents aged 65 and over, which is lower than the 15.7% in the rest of Queensland.
+While health outcomes among seniors are strong, they require more attention than those of the broader population.

 Frequently Asked Questions - Health